crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 # Steps for running CRISP with image modules

-First need to install all required packages.
-Use the followiwng command to install packages:
+Ensure you have a working version of Python 3.7 and then need to install all required packages.
+Use the followiwng command to install packages from the virtual environment:
 `pip install -r requirements_new.txt`

 ## 1. Image Preprocess